mcneel/developer.rhino3d.com/_guide_topics/opennurbs/getting-started.md

 1. *Version 5 3DM files*.
 The openNURBS toolkit will read and write version 5 files.
 Rhino 5 and applications using an openNURBS toolkit released on or after September 2009 create version 5 files.
 (Rhino 1, Rhino 2, Rhino 3 and Rhino 4 will not read version 5 files.)
 1. *Version 6 3DM files*.
 The openNURBS toolkit will read and write version 6 files.
 Rhino 6 and applications using an openNURBS toolkit released on or after January 2018 create version 6 files.
 (Rhino 1, Rhino 2, Rhino 3, Rhino 4 and Rhino 5 will not read version 6 files.)

-Sample 3DM files are availble from [[https://www.rhino3d.com/opennurbs]](https://www.rhino3d.com/opennurbs)
+Sample 3DM files are availble from https://www.rhino3d.com/opennurbs

 ## Examples

 This is an overview of the examples included with the openNURBS toolkit:

 - *example_read\example_read.cpp*: Create a program by compiling *example_read.cpp* and statically linking with the openNURBS library.
 The code in *example_read.cpp* illustrates how to read an openNURBS *.3dm* file.
 - *example_write\example_write.cpp*: Create a program by compiling *example_write.cpp* and linking with the openNURBS library.
 The code in *example_write.cpp* illustrates how to write layers, units system and tolerances, viewports, spotlights, points, meshes, NURBs curves, NURBs surfaces, trimmed NURBs surfaces, texture and bump map information, render material name, and material definitions to an openNURBS *.3dm* file.
-- The bitmap in *example_write\example_texture.bmp* is used for a rendering material texture in *example_write\example_write.cpp*.
+The bitmap *example_write\example_texture.bmp* is referenced by a rendering material texture in one of the 3DM files created by *example_write*.
 - *example_test\example_test.cpp*: Create a program by compiling *example_test.cpp* and linking with the openNURBS library.
 The example_test program can be used to validate your opennurbs installation.
 - *example_brep\example_brep.cpp*: Create a program by compiling *example_brep.cpp* and linking with the openNURBS library.
 The code in *example_write.cpp* illustrates how to write a solid model.
-- *example_dump\example_dump.cpp*: Create a program by compiling *example_dump.cpp* and linking with the openNURBS library.
-The code in *example_dump* demonstrates the low level structure of an openNURBS *.3dm* file.
 - *example_userdata\example_userdata.cpp*: Create a program by compiling *example_userdata.cpp* and linking with the openNURBS library.
 The code in *example_userdata* demonstrates how to create and manage arbitrary user defined information in *.3dm* files.
-- *The Open GL example*: Past versions of openNURBS have included a crude version of an Open GL example.
-The code for this example is still included in the current version, but we no longer provide support for using OpenGL with openNURBS.
-Nothing has changed in openNURBS with respect to using OpenGL.
-We simply do not have the resources to provide quality OpenGL support on the wide variety of platforms where openNURBS is used.
+- *The Open GL example*: This code is a crude sketch of a starting point for using OpenGL to display opennurbs geometry.
+Start with simple mesh objects and work up.
+We do not provide support for using OpenGL.

-## Common Issues
+## Answers to frequently asked questions:

 ### ON_Mesh